marklogic-community/marklogic-unit-test/marklogic-junit5/examples/simple-ml-gradle/README.md

     mlTestRestPort=8211

-If you haven't done this and run mlDeploy before, then run mlDeploy now to deploy a test app server and database that mirror your regular REST server and database (marklogic-junit depends on a REST server):
+If you haven't done this and run mlDeploy before, then run mlDeploy now to deploy a test app server and database that mirror your regular REST server and database (marklogic-junit5 depends on a REST server):

     ./gradlew mlDeploy